 ED-428.
-Literature, Culture and Society Issues of West Africa.
+Literature of East and West Africa.
 3 Credits.

-A study of seminal texts representing the Malinke, Igbo, Ghanaian, Wolof, Bambara, and Senegalese peoples of West Africa.
-Course Type(s): Values, Pluralism.
+A study of seminal texts representing the Acholi, Gikuyu, Malinke, Igbo, Wolof, Bambara and Senegalese peoples of East and West Africa.
+Prerequisites: TWO COURSES PL-130 AND PL-140 OR TH-110 AND TH-120; Course Type(s): Values, Pluralism, Online Course.